 Basketball is growing to become the most-played sport in the world.
 The Olympics have even added 3 on 3 basketball as an official event, that is how much the sport has blown up internationally.

 The most important basketball skills to have are the fundamentals of; Dribbling, Passing, Shooting, and Rebounding.

 Defense was not highlighted in this article as much as the others simply because it has less to do with skill and talent, and more to do with positioning and teamwork.

-Listening to coaches, applying their advice in practice, and executing their vision in game situations, are skills that increase your chances at getting better not only basketball, but in life in general.
+Listening to coaches, applying their advice in practice, and executing their vision in game situations, are skills that increase your chances of getting better not only in basketball, but in life in general.

-How to get better at basketball, is a question that everyone who plays the game has asked as one point or another on their journey, and never will truly find the answer.
+How to get better at basketball, is a question that everyone who plays the game has asked at one point or another on their journey, and never will truly find the answer.